Blackfriars Gallery and Library

 To facilitate this dynamic relationship between art and study, the Gallery also suports a specialized library in religion and the arts.
 The library was developed over nearly four decades, first by Blase Schauer, OP and later by Michael Morris, OP.
 Since the death of Fr.
 Morris in 2016, DSPT has endeavored to bring the collection to the Vine Street campus in order to render it more accessible to students and faculty.
 The books (more than 5,000 volumes) have been relocated to the campus and the library will begin regular weekly hours.

-Visitors may browse the catalog while in the library, or simply wander through the stacks, which include sections on aesthetics, Catholic culture and worship, Christian iconography, Dominicans and fine arts, film and contemporary cinema, myth and ritual.
+Visitors may browse the catalog online, or while in the library, or simply wander through the stacks, which include sections on aesthetics, Catholic culture and worship, Christian iconography, Dominicans and fine arts, film and contemporary cinema, myth and ritual.
 There is a specialized collection on the Guild of St. Joseph and St. Dominic and the St. Dominic's Press of Ditchling (Sussex, England).
 There is also an archival collection related to the project of Fr.
 Blase, known as the Liturgy in Santa Fe.
 This collection includes history and culture of New Mexico, as well as historical documentation related to Liturgy in Santa Fe and those artists who worked with Fr.
 Blase.